 Only 1 Invitation can be offered per semester to the same natural person/Only 1 Invitation can be accepted per semester from the same natural person.

 Thresholds (including tax) Formalities

 Invitations given or received < Euros 300/pers.
-Information to N+1
+Information to N+1 (excluding COUPA NDF specificity for invitations offered only)

-< Euros 300/pers.
+Euros 300/pers.
 Authorization request